albertony/wslkit/README.md

 When the `wsl-vpnkit` script is started from one distro, it sets up the ip route and the process pipe relay from the shared virtual machine to the host machine.
 The only thing missing for a distribution to work through this connection is the DNS configuration, which is a distribution-specific configuration.
-By default the vpnkit gateway is bound to IP address `192.168.67.1`, so to configure the distro to use this as the nameserver you must add `nameserver 192.168.67.1` into file `/etc/resolv.conf`, and also `generateResolvConf = false` in section `[network]` of file `/etc/wsl.conf`.
+By default the VPNKit gateway is bound to IP address `192.168.67.1`, so to configure the distro to use this as the nameserver you must add `nameserver 192.168.67.1` into file `/etc/resolv.conf`, and also `generateResolvConf = false` in section `[network]` of file `/etc/wsl.conf`.